 Summer club racing is a new experience for a lot of athletes and parents.
 Below, you will find answers to some of the most common questions about the program.
 At the bottom, you will find contact information for people who can tell you more if we didn't catch your question here.

 What is the program cost?
-The summer program this year will cost $1100.
+The junior summer programs this year will cost $1100.
+Open and U-23 programs cost $400.
 This covers all coaching and activities at the boathouse, but does not cover away races, which are billed separately.